 Luckily, the 20th century inflicted little urban disorder on this seaside jewel.
 In fact, several of its most significant Moorish, Medieval and Renaissance buildings are still standing today.
 The town also boasts more than thirty five churches, a lot of them dating back from the period between the 16th and the 18th centuries.
 This epoch signaled the halcyon days of Tavira, a time when the town built up great prosperity thanks to its privileged location and prodigal fish catches.
 Image: Tuergeist

 A compact town, Tavira is also a perfect place to explore by foot.
 It has two river crossings and one of them is a lovely, seven-arched stone bridge of Moorish origin where sunsets seem a bit more special.
-It was thought that this bridge was erected by the Romans, but recent archaeological findings dismissed such foundation.
-Besides the charming landmarks, Tavira exhibits a tempting variety of typical restaurants, high quality hotels and white sand beaches that make it an outstanding base for discovering eastern Algarve.
+It was thought that this bridge was erected by the Romans, but recent archaeological findings dismissed such theory.
+Besides the charming landmarks, Tavira exhibits a tempting variety of typical restaurants, high-quality hotels and white sand beaches (like Barril Beach and Tavira Island) that make it an outstanding base for discovering eastern Algarve.

 What to see during your holidays in Tavira

-Camera Obscura: Located at the unmistakable Water Tower, the Camera Obscura provides a pleasant and distinct introduction to you holidays in Tavira proper.
-Visit it at the start of your journey (admission costs 3.5 euros per person).
+: Located at the unmistakable Water Tower, the Camera Obscura provides a pleasant and distinct introduction to you holidays in Tavira.
+Visit it at the start of your journey.
 The Camera will offer you a live, all-encompassing image of the town.
-The guide has a lot of interesting stories to share, and will inform you about all the historic buildings throughout the town.
+The guide has a lot of interesting stories to share, and will inform visitors about the historic buildings throughout the town.

-Rua da Liberdade: During your holidays in Tavira, one of the best experiences is just to walk down the old streets and alleyways to discover gorgeous details, like the little plazas filled with colorful flowers, or the splendid 16th century noble houses.
+: During your holidays in Tavira, one of the best experiences is just to walk down the old streets and alleyways to discover gorgeous details, like the little plazas filled with colorful flowers or the splendid 16th century noble houses.
 One of the best places to start your journey is Rua da Liberdade, Tavira’s main street.
 Many of its mansions are adorned with glazed tiles, arabic-style latticed doors and curious, pyramidal roof-tops.
 Such architectural features are unique to Tavira and its environs.
-They are a fitting testimony to the Moorish dominance between the 8th and 13th centuries.
+They are a fitting testimony to the Moors that inhabited the region between the 8th and 13th centuries.

-Praça da República: You’ll be thirsty and hungry by the end of your journey.
+: You’ll be thirsty and hungry by the end of your journey.
 Give yourself a break in Praça da República, the main square in Tavira.
 Located by the old bridge, this central spot has a wide choice of cafés.
 The best one is probably Veneza, with its vast array of typical Algarvian cakes and pastries.
-Relax, because the service is not lightning fast, far from it.
+Relax, because the service is not lightning fast (far from it).
 Sit on the characteristic ‘calçada’ pavement enjoying the sunny weather and delicious sweets.